-If a node supports the O-flag, it can optionally advertise its potential via node capability advertisement in IGP [I-D.ietf-isis-srv6- extensions] and BGP-LS [I-D.ietf-idr-bgpls-srv6-ext].
+If a node supports the 0-flag, it can optionally advertise its potential via node capability advertisement in IGP [I-D.ietf-isis-srv6- extensions] and BGP-LS [I-D.ietf-idr-bgpls-srv6-ext].

-When N receives a packet whose IPv6 DA is S and S is a local SID, N executes the following pseudo-code, before the execution of the local SID S. Specifically, for the SID defined in section 4.3.1.1 of [I-D.ietf-6man-segment-routing-header], the O-flag processing happens immediately following SO1.
+When N receives a packet whose IPv6 DA is S and S is a local SID, the pseudo-code associated with the SID S, as defined in section 4.3.1.1 of [I-D.ietf-6man-segment-routing-header], is modified as follows for the O-flag processing.

 - S01.1.
-IF SRH.Flags.O-flag is one and local configuration permits THEN a.
+IF SRH.Flags.O-flag is set and local configuration permits O-flag processing THEN - a.
 Make a copy of the packet. - b.
-Send the copied packet, along with an accurate timestamp to the OAM process. ;; Ref1, Ref2, Ref3
+Send the copied packet, along with an accurate timestamp to the OAM process. ;; Ref1, Ref2